yadavmanan/angelone/README.md

 # LLM Evaluation & Hallucination Detection Framework

-## Youtube Explnation fro approach - https://youtu.be/xl5zkZnjZ1A
+## Youtube Explanation for approach - https://youtu.be/xl5zkZnjZ1A

 ## Overview
 This repository provides a framework for evaluating the performance and factual correctness of large language models (LLMs), particularly OpenAI's GPT-4o and Mistral.
 It includes tools for: